codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/create-composition.md

 Your composition is now ready and should appear in the Compositions list.

 ### 3.2 From template
-If your repository doesn't include a `docker-compose.yml` file , you can use one of our templates to see how it works!
+If your repository doesn't include a `docker-compose.yml` file, you can use one of our templates to see how it works!

 {:start="1"}
 1. Choose the template